 So today, we'd like to take a look at some of the most active Ruby on Rails communities and blogs where you can find the information you need.

-What you need to know about Ruby on Rails communities
+What do you need to know about Ruby on Rails communities?

-Since it entered the scene back in 2015, the open-source software revolutionized web development and freed devs all over the world from having to carry out the most tedious parts of coding day in and day out.
+Since it entered the scene back in 2005, the open-source software revolutionized web development and freed devs all over the World from having to carry out the most tedious parts of the coding day in and day out.

 Although there's been a lot of talk about the future of this framework, the community behind it has not only kept it afloat over the years, but has also consistently tended to it and to make sure it stays in tip-top condition.